 The engine may be flooded if it has not started after 10 pulls.

-Flooded engines can be cleared of excess fuel by pushing the choke/fast idle lever in completely (to the OFF CHOKE position) and then following the warm engine starting procedure listed above.
-Ensure the ON/STOP switch is in the ON position.
-Starting could require many pulls depending on how badly the unit is flooded.
+Flooded engines can be cleared of excess fuel by following the warm engine starting procedure listed above.
+Insure the ON/STOP switch is in the ON position.
+Starting could require many pulls depending on how badly unit is flooded.
 If engine still fails to start, refer to the TROUBLESHOOTING TABLE or call 1-800-235-5878.